 Even the most turnkey property in the world wouldn’t make a good office space if it isn’t zoned for commercial use.
 And if the structure was originally designed for residential use, there’s a good chance it has to be rezoned before you can make it your new headquarters.

-Here’s how to go about rezoning property from residential to commercial.
+Here’s how to rezone a property from residential to commercial.

 Meet Your Neighbors

 You’ll have to get approval from both the government and your community before you can move forward with your plans.
+Having the community on your side could make dealing with the local government a little easier.
 Going to your neighborhood association can help you build a rapport with your community.

 Listen to their concerns regarding traffic, pollution, and other impacts to the area.
 Show that you’re willing to work towards solutions so that both of you can be happy.
 If you’ve already anticipated and planned against these objections, even better.

-Just like you want to meet those in the neighborhood who will make decisions impacting your property, you should go to zoning meetings.
-You’ll gain valuable insight into zoning laws and get to know those who can say yes or no to your rezoning requests.
+Just like you want to meet those in the neighborhood who will make decisions impacting your property, you should go to zoning board meetings.
+You’ll gain valuable insight into zoning regulations and laws and get to know those who can say yes or no to your rezoning requests.

 Learn About Local Zoning

-Zoning meetings are a great place to start, but you’ll still have to do your homework.
-Rezoning property from residential to commercial oftentimes relies on politics and local trends.
+Zoning board meetings are a great place to start, but if you want to know how to change the zoning of a residential zoned property, you’ll still have to do your homework.
+The rezoning process oftentimes relies on politics and local trends.

 Has there been a prior property that made the switch?
 Find out how and why they were successful.

-Do a deep dive into demographics, benefits to the community, zoning history, and more.
+Do a deep dive into demographics, benefits to the community, zoning regulations and history, and more.
 Anything you can find that strengthens your case will help.

 Make Your Request

-Once you’ve had your property inspected, it’s time to make your request.
+Once you’ve had your property inspected, it’s time to formally make your request to have the zoning regulations updated.
 File the paperwork with your proposal and wait to hear back from the zoning commission and the community.

 If you’ve done everything right, the final vote should be in your favor!

-There are a lot of details to keep in mind when rezoning property from residential to commercial.
-Our guide will help you keep track of everything you need to make the switch successfully.
+There are a lot of details to keep in mind when going through the rezoning process and getting a zoning designation changed from residential to commercial.
+Our guide will help you keep track of everything you need for the rezoning process to make the switch successfully.